NYC based filmmaker Brandon Boudreaux.

 Director & producer of micro-budgeted films; editor of award winning commercials, music videos, & promos; creator of mixed media video collages.

 Beginning his career editing industrial safety videos in New Orleans he moved to New York City in 2000.
-After working primarily in unscripted television his first three years in New York Brandon shifted his focus to advertising, editing his first national tv commercial for Dasani water in 2003.
-Since then he has edited hundreds of commercials for brands such as Coca-Cola, Spotify, Samsung, MTV, & New York Life Insurance.
+After working primarily in unscripted television for three years Brandon shifted his focus to advertising, editing his first national tv commercial for Dasani water in 2003.
+Since then he has edited hundreds of commercials for brands such as Zelle, IHOP, Coca-Cola, Spotify, Samsung, MTV, & New York Life Insurance.

 In 2010 he began No Name Brand Films with Erick Dozier.
 Their first short film, Down & Across was an ambitious 33 minute NYC set thriller made by a guerrilla crew on a budget of $2,500.
 The duo would go on to direct two more short films, Initium & Occupy Elm Street, and several music videos.